SimpleITK/SimpleITK/docs/source/tutorialsAndCourses.rst

 and get advice on how to best utilize SimpleITK for your research needs.

-While SimpleITK supports eight programming languages, the lingua franca of the biomedical data science community is either Python or R, hence most tutorials utilize Jupyter notebooks in one or both of these languagues.
+While SimpleITK supports eight programming languages, the lingua franca of the biomedical data science community is either Python or R, hence most tutorials utilize Jupyter notebooks in one or both of these languages.

 SimpleITK tutorials and courses have been given in the following venues: